ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 !!! caution

-    When using the `.env.local` file with the `DATABASE_*` parameters mentioned above, the `DATABASE_URL` parameter needs to be re-defined for interpolation after overriding those parameters:
+    When you use the `.env.local` file with the `DATABASE_*` parameters mentioned above, you must re-define the `DATABASE_URL` parameter for interpolation after overriding those parameters:

     ```
     DATABASE_URL=${DATABASE_PLATFORM}://${DATABASE_USER}:${DATABASE_PASSWORD}@${DATABASE_HOST}:${DATABASE_PORT}/${DATABASE_NAME}